-In courses and workshops that include excursions and regular meetings to exchange findings and know-how, we familiarize officials and decision-makers at every level with the regulations on water and sanitation.
+In courses and workshops that include excursions and regular meetings to exchange findings and know-how, we familiarize officials and decision-makers at community and municipal level with the regulations on water and sanitation.
 They learn to use their competences and incorporate water and basic sanitation issues into their daily policymaking practice.
 We sensitize the public to the fact that maintenance costs money and has to be funded, at least in part, by charging for water consumption.
 Domestic paying practice is improving, and the authorities inform consumers openly and clearly about their budgets and the use of the funds.
 All 386 rural communities have set up committees to manage the water supply system in their village.
 They set the rates for water consumption and promote the acquisition of technical competences necessary for local maintenance.
 Moreover, they keep track of the revenue paid for water consumption and the expenditure on maintenance.